 Ride Overview

-As the sun sets, the spectacular stars of the southern hemisphere will completely cover the sky.
-Relax at the camp with its peaceful atmosphere.
-The campfire that illuminates the darkness as you share a cup of coffee, tea or mate (the traditional Argentine tea drink).
-All this creates the ideal ambiance to feel the timeless spirit of nature and reflect on each day’s adventure.
+All of our Argentine trails are created to show this breathtaking contrast.
+We ride up to 3000 mts.
+(9000 feet) where the forest changes to high altitude grassland.
+This is the homeland of the Andean condor.
+As the sun sets, the spectacular stars of the southern hemisphere will cover the sky.
+Relax at the camp with its peaceful atmosphere as you share a cup of coffee, tea or mate.
+All this creates the ideal ambiance to feel the timeless spirit of nature and make new friends.

 Included